aws-samples/amazon-codeguru-java-detectors/README.md

 3. Click on the Actions tab (next to pull requests)
 4. Click on the Reviewer Workflow
 5. Click "Run workflow"
-6. Navigate to the Security tab to see results (It should take 5-10 min)
+6. Navigate to the Security tab to see results (It should take 5-10 min).
+GitHub only enables the security tab for free on public repositories.

+## Try out the CodeGuru Reviewer GitHub Action on your own repo

+You can copy and paste the CodeGuru Reviewer GitHub Action .yml you made in the Setup step to your own personal repo.
+You may need to update the build logic and build_path on the .yml file to make sure it matches your build system.
+If you do not have GitHub Advanced Security, you will be able to view your findings within the AWS Console.

 ## Getting Help